 The Future of Healthcare: Expectations for 2020

-With the Future Health conference just around the corner, we look forward to learning the medical industry’s latest tech news.
+With the Future Health conference just around the corner, I look forward to learning the medical industry’s latest tech news.
 Before getting acquainted with the newest healthcare trends around us, let’s get back and check some results from the 2019 exhibition:

 According to this 2019 post-show report, there’s growing interest in medical devices as well as in the manufacturing supply chain.
 But not the least is consumer’s demand to implement cutting-edge software, elevate cloud cybersecurity, and go further with AI technologies.
 You can also take a look at the predictions we made in 2019.

 What we know today about global healthcare is essential for predicting its future.
 Let’s take a look at some interesting points.
 For example, the average life expectancy has reached 80 years in the OECD (Organisation for Economic Co-operation and Development) countries, while developing markets are expected to increase their spending on healthcare to 32% by 2020.

 Sales of medical tech are expected to rise to USD 513.5 billion in 2020, which is almost twice as much as in 2013.
 Total pharmaceutical spending reached USD 1.61 trillion in 2018, with oncology continuing to be the leading contributor.

 The Portrait of Healthcare Consumer in 2020